anduarte3/gsheets-api-service/README.md

-# Google Sheets ✈️ Flight API Logger
+# Google Sheets ✈️ Flight API Service

 This Python script fetches live flight data from the [AviationStack API](https://aviationstack.com/) and logs it into a Google Sheet using the `gspread` library.